 Tibb is not a new, uncommon or esoteric form of medicine, but is the foundation of present day conventional medicine.
 Tibb was, in fact, the mainstay of medicine until quite recently in history, and was practiced all over the Western World until germ theory was accepted and chemical medicine became dominant.

 Although the history of Tibb is as old as the history of man, medicine as a science began with Hippocrates in the 4th century before the Common Era.
-Not only did Hippocrates remove magic and superstition from medical practice, but he also conceptualized the theory of humours (or temperaments), which is the foundation of Tibb.
-In the next issue of Natural Medicine, I will discuss the four temperaments.
+Not only did Hippocrates remove magic and superstition from medical practice, but he also conceptualised the theory of humours (or temperaments), which is the foundation of Tibb.

 DIFFERENCES BETWEEN TIBB AND CONVENTIONAL MEDICINE